PreventX 2026: Stories for Change

 If you think that you or your organisation will require support, or are unsure, we encourage you to reach out to us to have a conversation at prevention@safeandequal.org.au to discuss options.

-To apply for free or subsidised tickets, please complete a brief application form here
+To apply for a free or subsidised livestream ticket, please complete a brief application form here

 Safe and Equal will review applications on a rolling basis and let you know if a free or subsidised ticket is available to you or your organisation.